nrwl/nx/docs/shared/guides/nx-and-angular-cli.md

 ## angular.json vs. project.json

 Nx configures projects and their targets in a format similar to `angular.json`.
 However, instead of storing the configuration for every project in a single large `angular.json` file at the root, the configuration is split into multiple `project.json` files that are located in each project folder.
+Smaller, focused config files allow you to quickly find the configuration that is relevant for the project you are working on and editing a single project configuration does not cause the `nx affected` command to re-run all the tests in the repo.
 This conversion is done for you automatically when you run `nx init`.

 Note that even though the configuration is split, everything works the same way.
 Migrations and schematics written with the Angular devkit that expect a single `angular.json` file, will receive a single file.
 Nx is smart, so it merges all the files in memory to make those migrations and schematics work.